 The severity of food poisoning can range from extremely mild to very serious.
 Most food-borne illnesses usually go away on their own within 2 to 3 days.
 Use the slide to highlight what people can do when they experience food poisoning.

-What to do when you have FOOD POISONING FIRST AID FOR FOOD POISONING: Avoid solid foods fill vomiting stops, eat light, bland foods like rice banances.
-Drink clear fluids, starting with small sips
+What to do when you have FOOD POISONING FIRST AID FOR FOOD POISONING: Avoid solid foods till vomiting stops After vomiting stops, eat light, bland foods like rice bananas.

-Go to a Doctor / Clinic / Hospital, if:
+/ Clinic / Hospital, if: